 Generalfinance has defined its internal control system, keeping the anti-money laundering function separate from the other control functions (risk management, compliance and internal audit), to monitor the specific risk.
 This choice was made in compliance with the prohibition to assign the powers of the anti-money laundering function to the internal audit function.
 The Anti-Money Laundering Department is placed with the Legal and Corporate Affairs Department, under the responsibility of the head of said department.
-The latter is an organisational unit not involved in operating activities (except for the management of disputes brought against the company) and reports directly to the body with management functions
+The latter is an organisational unit not involved in operating activities (except for the management of disputes brought against the company) and reports directly to the body with management functions (Chief Executive Officer), with direct access to the Board of Directors through periodic information flows.
 The AML Function deals with: